zbarbuto/tremor/README.md

 **Note** You will likely have to trust un-trusted developers when launching as I haven't setup signing/notarizing for it yet.

-### Can it use my normal chrome profile?
+### Can it use my normal chrome profile so I stay logged into things?

-Probably but I don't know how yet
+Probably, but I don't know how yet - haven't looked into it ([#1](https://github.com/zbarbuto/tremor/issues/1))

 ### Can it open an address bar instead of google search by default?

 Yes, I'll do it later.
-I made this in 30 minutes so didn't really put much thought into features.
+I made this in 30 minutes so didn't really put much thought into features yet ([#3](https://github.com/zbarbuto/tremor/issues/3))

 ### "Tremor"?